SSWConsulting/SSW.Rules.Content/rules/github-issue-templates/rule.md

 :::

-See [SSW Github issues template](https://github.com/SSWConsulting/ssw.github.template) to view our standard configured issue templates
+See [SSW Github issues template](https://github.com/SSWConsulting/SSW.GitHub.Template) to view our standard configured issue templates

-For instructions on setting this up, see [Configuring issue templates for your repository](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository)
+For instructions on setting this up, see [Configuring issue templates for your repository](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository) s